uwdata/living-papers-template/index.md

 # Tables

-The syntax for tables in Living Papers follow a similar format as tables in Markdown
+The syntax for tables in Living Papers follow a similar format as tables in Markdown.
+However, the table syntax must be fenced with `:::` blocks, which is syntax for a Living Papers specific block.
+You may also provide a name for the content within the blocks, which makes cross-referencing possible.

 ```
 ::: table {#tablename}